empathyco/platform-spark-kubernetes-samples/README.md

 # Spark on Kubernetes
-The aim of this repo is show some samples about how to launch and orchestrate Spark jobs on Kubernetes The main points of this repo are:
+The aim of this repo is show some samples about how to launch and orchestrate Spark jobs on Kubernetes

+The main points of this repo are:
 * Localhost deployment: Kind
 * Build Spark job as Docker image
-* Spark submit: easiest way to handle Spark jobs
+* Platform Applications Deployments
-* Spark operator: beta status, so promising
+* Spark Applications Deployments
+* Vanilla k8s
 * How to orchestrate the Spark jobs on Kubernetes: Argo Workflows

+Besides, you can follow the [slides](Running%20Spark%20on%20Kubernetes.pdf) for the [K8s Days Spain 2021](https://kcdspain.com/)

 ## Deploy cluster localhost